Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 Maps

-- We personally used the Maps.me app while hiking part of Section C – maps can be downloaded and then used offline.
-We found the GDT routing and campsite locations to be accurate on the trail section we hiked
+• We have personally used Maps.me and Organic Maps while hiking part of Section C – maps can be downloaded and then used offline.
+We found the GDT routing and campsite locations to be accurate on the trail section we hiked (with the exception of the LeRoy Creek area)

 When to go